501 Main Street South

 Property Tax Relief for Southbury Seniors and Totally Disabled

-Update: If your income including Social Security is less than $52,900 for 2016, please contact the Assessor's office to determine your eligibility for a tax credit.
+Update: If your income including Social Security is less than $56,400 for 2020, please contact the Assessor's Office to determine your eligibility for a tax credit.

 The town of Southbury has two programs which offer substantial property tax relief for qualifying seniors and totally disabled:

-State-funded “Circuit Breaker” program: Provides property tax reductions of up to $1,250 for qualified homeowners and up to $900 for qualified renters who are age 65 or older and the totally disabled of any age.
-The qualifying income limits for the state program in 2016 is $42,900 for married couples and $35,200 for single individuals.
+State-funded “Circuit Breaker” program: Provides property tax reductions of up to $1,250 for qualified homeowners.
+The qualifying income limits for the State program in 2020 is $45,800 for married couples and $37,600 for single individuals.

 Local-funded “Circuit Breaker Match” program: Provides additional property tax reduction from a minimum of $300 to a maximum of $1,875 to homeowners who are age 65 and older and the totally disabled.
-The qualifying income limit for the local program in 2016 is $52,900 for both married couples and single individuals.
-The income limits for both the state and local programs are adjusted annually for social security increases.
+The qualifying income limit for the local program in 2020 is $56,400 for married couples and $45,800 for single individuals.

 - In Southbury more than 20% of all senior households receive tax reductions through these programs.

-- Qualified homeowners receive lower property tax bills from the town while eligible renters get a check directly from the state.
+- Qualified homeowners receive lower property tax bills from the Town.

-- The enrollment period for homeowners begins Feb 1st and ends on May 15, 2017.
-Renter enrollment begins on May 16th and ends Sept.
-15th.
+- The enrollment period for homeowners begins Feb 1st and ends on May 15, 2021.

-If you are a homeowner, please print, complete, and return the program form to the Assessor's Office at 501 Main Street South.
+If you are a homeowner we encourage residents to complete BOTH State and Town Applications.
+Upon completion, return forms to the Assessor's Office at 501 Main Street South.